AdamLenter/pw_buy_nothing/README.md

 That will launch the app in your default browser.

 ## Usage
 This is a demo system.
 There is no login/logout screen.
-An individual user's info from the db.json file can be copied and pasted to the context page to set him/her as the logged in user.
+By default, the first user in the database is logged in when the app is loaded.

 To find items, a user has two options:
     1. Browse listings by category - if there is a particular type of item they are looking for.